XDynames/SAI-training/README.md

-# Stoma Detection and Measurement
+# Stoma Detection and Measurementx

 ## Installation
 Ensure you have libgeos installed: `sudo apt-get install libgeos-dev`

 Install the appropriate versions of [Pytorch](https://pytorch.org/get-started/locally/) and [Detectron2](https://detectron2.readthedocs.io/en/latest/tutorials/install.html).

-Run `bash setup.sh` to download the validation image set, associated ground truth annotations, model weights and install the StomaAI package with its dependancies.
+Run `bash setup.sh` to download the validation image set, associated ground truth annotations, model weights and install the StomaAI package with its dependencies.
 These can then used to both reproduce the reported evaluation scores or generate visualisations of measurements on the two validation sets provided.

 ## Inference Evaluation